Beer Aficionado's Guide to Denver

 The Biggest Brewery in the World

-With production of more than 17 million barrels of beer a year, the Coors Brewery (13th and Ford, Golden) is the largest single brewery in the world.
-Located 12 miles from downtown Denver, the brewery experience includes a 30-minute self-paced tour through the malting, brewing and packaging processes, sampling of Coors fine products in the hospitality lounge and shopping in the Coors & Co. gift shop.
-Samples are limited in quantity and available only to guests 21+ with a valid ID.
+With production of more than 17 million barrels of beer a year, the Coors Brewery in Golden is the largest single brewery in the world.
+Located 12 miles from downtown Denver, the brewery experience includes a 30-minute, self-paced tour through the malting, brewing and packaging processes, generous samples in the hospitality lounge and shopping in the Coors & Co. gift shop.
+Samples are available only to guests 21+ with a valid ID.
 Non-alcoholic beverages also available.

-The "Super Bowl" of Beer + Denver Beer Fest
+The GABF® + Denver Beer Fest

-Coinciding with the Great American Beer Festival every year, Denver Beer Fest, a celebration of all things beer, includes beer tastings at local Denver restaurants, beer-paired dinners, "meet the brewer" nights, beer tappings, Denver brewery tours and a variety of entertaining beer events throughout the city.
+Coinciding with the Great American Beer Festival® every year, Denver Beer Fest, a celebration of all things beer, includes beer tastings at local Denver restaurants, beer-paired dinners, "meet the brewer" nights, beer tappings, Denver brewery tours and a variety of entertaining beer events throughout the city.